Medically-Assisted Detox Center in Utah

 Medically-assisted detox is often used interchangeably with medical-assisted treatment.
-However, detox comes before long-term treatment.
-Medically-assisted detox at Steps Recovery Center in Utah utilizes three FDA-approved drugs to help patients through withdrawal.
-These medications have been widely used in addiction treatment.
+However, detox comes before long-term treatment for substance use disorder.
+Medically-assisted detox at Steps Recovery Center in Utah utilizes two FDA-approved drugs to help patients through withdrawal.
+These medications have been widely used in substance abuse treatment.

 The medications we use are:

 - AVivitrol (only after 7-10 days from last usage)